sheharyaar/web-server-in-c/README.md

 ### Data Structures

 Linked List to store connected Client information.
-Linked List seamed feasible as the max concurrent clients are by default 1024, so it seems not much effect on performance. \
+Linked List seamed feasible as the max concurrent clients are by default 1024, so it seems not much effect on performance. <br>

 ```c
 typedef struct client{